The Invisible Banking Concept Explained: Why It Matters

 Focus on Customer Experience Over Short-Term Profitability

 The move to invisible banking is not a temporary, transaction-based expectation that offers revenue in the short-term and capitalist, stakeholder-based exploitation of consumers.
 Invisible banking is the investment of resources today to provide anticipated gains in the future, down the line.
-Therefore, banks must develop solutions that focus on customer experience and foster internal, intrabanking relationships for anticipated transactional lifespan to make banking a more natural part of daily life.
+Therefore, banks must develop solutions that focus on customer experience in digital banking and foster internal, intrabanking relationships for anticipated transactional lifespan to make banking a more natural part of daily life.

 Adopt a Platform-Centric Approach